Pragmatists/whack-a-mole-angularjs/README.md

 1. If you have provided callback to mole directive, then use `scoreService` to update score on mole-whack instead of this callback.

-1. Extract score from `app.html`/`app.controller.js` to separate directive.
+1. Extract score from `app.html`/`app.controller.js` to separate directive or component.

 1. Add `Start`/`Stop` button.
 Moles can be visible only during the game (after `Start` click and before `Stop` click).
    No timeout should be active before or after the game.
 Click on `Start` makes score set back to `0`.